SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 <!--
 ### Icon strategy

-This is something we probably should discuss offline, but finding a good icon when needed seems to increasingly hard, but the solution might just be to not have them at all in some cases.
+This is something we probably should discuss offline, but finding a good icon when needed seems increasingly hard, but the solution might just be to not have them at all in some cases.

 A [blog](https://tonsky.me/blog/tahoe-icons/) wrote about this issue on MacOS, and it seems reasonable.
 This would also involve simplifying some icons.
 Not sure why I never wondered why "Create" operation has "upload" as its default icon.
 Something like this could probably be replaced by a +-symbol that's usable among all resources.